DIY Outdoor Buffet

 I thought I might use this free wood to make another potting table or outdoor entertaining station.
-But now that I’ve completed my diy outdoor furniture project, I like to call it a DIY outdoor buffet!
+But now that I’ve completed my DIY outdoor furniture project, I would like to call it a DIY outdoor buffet!

-Now, let’s see how all of these bits and pieces came together to make this DIY outdoor buffet.
+Now, let’s see how these bits and pieces came together to make this DIY outdoor buffet.

 Vintage Windows

 This picture makes me giggle.
 It’s one of those aha moments!
-I made the front section and the rear section, then stood them up and instantly realized that I did NOT need those tall 4x4 supports in the front.
+I made the front and rear sections, then stood them up and instantly realized that I did NOT need those tall 4×4 supports in the front.
 I guess those of you who sketch out your projects would figure it out before it gets to this stage.

 Nothing that my Ryobi reciprocating saw can’t handle.